-Mathew Ngau Jau, is a 66 year old Kenyah Ngorek, a Bornean indigenous ethnic group from Long Semiyang in Sarawak, Malaysia.
+Mathew Ngau Jau, is a 67 year old Kenyah Ngorek, a Bornean indigenous ethnic group from Long Semiyang in Sarawak, one of Malaysia's Borneo states.
 He is a professional Sape' performer, maker and teacher and is one of the few community-recognised authority on the instrument.

 To the community, Mathew is known as a cultural guardian or "the Keeper of the Kenyah Ngorek Songs".
 To the country, he is one of Malaysia's Living National Heritage.